wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-config-ts-reference/configure-schema-extension.md

 }
 ```

-As we're generating an input type as well (`db_ContactInput`),
-users cannot use any arbitrary JSON data as input,
+As we're generating an input type as well (`db_ContactInput`), users cannot use any arbitrary JSON data as input
 but need to specify the `phone` and `type` fields.

 ## REST API with arbitrary JSON type